aliafarhana88/100DaysofCode_at_the_SchoolofCode/README.md

 <img align="right" alt="GIF" src="./alia_animatedPixel.svg" width="200" height="220" />

-🌱 I am currently enrolled in a 16-week intensive bootcamp by the School of Code, starting in September 2022 until January 2023, where I will be reskilled as a full stack software developer, and I am learning all about frontend and backend of web development.
+🌱 I am currently enrolled in a 16-week intensive bootcamp by the School of Code, starting in September 2022 until January 2023, where I will be reskilled as a full stack software developer.
+I am learning all about frontend and backend of web development mainly in Javascript, Node.js, and React.

 🔭 I am commited to the #100DaysofCode challenge.
 I will update my coding activities each day.